lordscales91/Simple-POJO-Generator/README.md

 **Simple POJO Generator For Excel ".xlsx"**
 =====================

-You can generate the POJOs from the Excel ".xlsx" File and from database The Original Repository is in https://github.com/lordscales91/Simple-POJO-Generator.
+You can generate the POJOs from the Excel ".xlsx" File and from database.
+The Original Repository is in https://github.com/lordscales91/Simple-POJO-Generator.
 It only supports generating POJO from database.